nobrakal/asak/README.md

 [![Build Status](https://travis-ci.com/nobrakal/asak.svg?branch=master)](https://travis-ci.com/nobrakal/asak)

-Partitioning OCaml codes.
+Asak is an OCaml library that allows to identify similar OCaml codes.

 ## Why ?

-* For teaching: the module `Asak.Partition` offers a function `create` that produces a partition of codes implementing the same function, where two codes are in the same class if they are syntactically "close", and in the same sub-class if they are identical (up to alpha-renaming and some inlining).
+* For teaching: the module `Asak.Partition` offers a function `create` that produces a partition of codes implementing the same function, where two codes are in the same class if they are syntactically "close".

-* For redundancy detection: while not being totally implemented, the goal is to produce a module `Asak.Factorization` that will take a list of OCaml codes and detect codes that can be factorized.
+* For redundancy detection: `Asak.Factorization` provides a function `search` which takes filenames and produces a clustering of toplevel let definitions.

 ## How ?

 There is two cores:

-* `Asak.Lambda_utils`, that defines a function `hash_lambda` that is hashing a lambda expression (an intermediate language in the OCaml compilation pipeline), capturing only the shape of the AST, ignoring for example variable names, function names, pattern-matching order…
+* `Asak.Lambda_hash`, that defines a function `hash_lambda` that is hashing a lambda expression (an intermediate language in the OCaml compilation pipeline), capturing the shape of the AST.

 * `Asak.Clustering`, that defines a function `cluster` which is making a complete-linkage clustering of a list of hashes.

-For more details, see [this blog post](https://blog.nyarlathotep.one/2019/06/learnocaml-code-classification/).
+This function can parallelize some work.

 ## Documentation

-The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/].
+The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/](https://nobrakal.github.io/asak/asak/).

 #### The name